dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 ## Quick Start

-To use the **Document Scanner**, first obtain its library files.
+To use the **Mobile Document Scanner**, first obtain its library files.
 You can acquire them from one of the following sources:

-1. [**GitHub**](https://github.com/Dynamsoft/document-scanner-javascript) – Contains the source files for the **Document Scanner** SDK, which can be compiled into library files.
+1. [**GitHub**](https://github.com/Dynamsoft/document-scanner-javascript) – Contains the source files for the **MDS** SDK, which can be compiled into library files.
 2. [**npm**](https://www.npmjs.com/package/dynamsoft-document-scanner) – Provides precompiled library files via npm for easier installation.
 3. [**CDN**](https://cdn.jsdelivr.net/npm/dynamsoft-document-scanner) – Delivers precompiled library files through a CDN for quick and seamless integration.